Flight-Free-UK/flight_free_uk_website/source/posts/podcast-series-episode-6-train-setting-across-europe.html.markdown

 I was still flying frequently for work and for holidays up until the IPCC report was published in 2018, and I was so horrified by the contents.
 There was a huge transformation in me and a lot of people because of that report.
 I’d been trying to live sustainably in various other ways but hadn’t accounted for flying as being a huge part of my carbon footprint.
 I felt like couldn’t not talk about it any more, so I started to speak out and decided that if I was going to be talking about this I needed to be walking the talk as well.
 Flying is quite an easy and immediate change you can make, especially if you only fly for holidays.

 I decided to start taking the train to travel to Europe, and I took a train down to Bologne and absolutely loved it.
 I loved it!
 The journey was one of the most meaningful parts of the holiday.
 Meeting people, seeing the countryside go by, and having productive working time were all a very positive part of the experience, and the idea of going back onto cattle class Ryanair/Easyjet sounds awful.

+> "The journey was one of the most meaningful parts of the holiday.
+I loved meeting people, seeing the countryside go by, and having productive working time."

 ### Flight Free UK: